On this page

 There is a one-month timeframe in which staff can opt out of the scheme.
 If any staff choose to do so, your client will need to process their opt-out notices and keep records accordingly.

-All employers must complete a re-declaration of compliance within five calendar months of the third anniversary of their staging date.
+All employers must complete a re-declaration of compliance within five calendar months of the third anniversary of their staging date or duties start date.

 An employer’s re-declaration is mandatory and failure to complete it on time means they will not have met all of their duties, which could result in enforcement action, including fines.